Community Memories

 Serendipity meets destiny: CGU forged my transdisciplinary path.

 I arrived at CGU in 1995 as an assistant professor.
-I knew nothing of a fledgling intellectual movement called “Transdisciplinarity,” but it would later come to be woven into the DNA of CGU and into my intellectual DNA as well.
+I knew nothing of a fledgling intellectual movement called “Transdisciplinary,” but it would later come to be woven into the DNA of CGU and into my intellectual DNA as well.

-It began with a generous endowment gift by George and Ronya Kosmetsky and the establishment of the Kosmetsky Transdisciplinary Studies Program in 2005.
+It began with a generous endowment gift by George and Ronya Kozmetsky and the establishment of the Kozmetsky Transdisciplinary Studies Program in 2005.
 George Kozmetsky was a technology innovator, author, educator, businessman and a Trustee at CGU who saw that the world was changing.
 He recognized that with accelerating globalization, specialization, and the complex nature of community and world problems there was an urgent need to provide students with an education that instilled the skills of collaboration and disciplinary border crossing, as well as the habits of life-long learning.

-Wendy Martin would take the helm as the first Kosmetsky Chair and Director and lead the program in its formative years.
+Wendy Martin would take the helm as the first Kozmetsky Chair and Director and lead the program in its formative years.
 Teresa Shaw, Associate Provost at the time, called me and fellow dean Yi Feng to her office.
 Her plea was for us to champion the program by teaching one of its inaugural courses.
 And so, the course “Social Justice” taught by Yi, John Regan, Jean Schroedel, and me was born.
 It was quite a roller-coaster ride for the semester.

 But that wasn’t the end of the story.
 Eight years later, I would serve as the Director of the program, which I was proud to do.
 In 2016, I travelled to Suzhou, China, to give an address on Transdisciplinary Graduate Education, in which I discussed what we had learned over the past decade.